-Macias Gini É O'Connell LAP
+Macias Gini & O'Connell LAP

-In accordance with Government Auditing Standards, we have also issued our report dated October 13, 2021 on our consideration of the System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the System's internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 26, 2022 on our consideration of the System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the System's internal control over financial reporting and compliance.

-San Francisco, California October 13, 2021
+Walnut Creek, California

+October 26, 2022

-Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2021 and 2020
+Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2022 and 2021

-The management of the San Francisco Health Service System (the System), a department of the City and County of San Francisco (the City), is pleased to provide this overview and analysis of the financial performance as of and for the fiscal years ended June 30, 2021 and 2020.
+The management of the San Francisco Health Service System (the System), a department of the City and County of San Francisco (the City), is pleased to provide this overview and analysis of the financial performance of the San Francisco Health Service System Other Employee Benefit Trust Fund (the Trust) as of and for the years ended June 30, 2022 and 2021.
 We encourage readers to consider the information presented below in conjunction with the financial statements and notes, which follow.

-The System is a department of the City that is reflected as an Other Employee Benefit Trust Fund (the Trust) and is also referred to as the San Francisco Health Service System Trust Fund in the City's Annual Comprehensive Financial Report (ACFR or Annual Report).
-The Trust is distinguished from the Retiree Health Care Trust Fund in that it pays for the employee and retiree current benefits.
+The Trust is reflected as an Other Employee Benefit Trust Fund in the City's Annual Comprehensive Financial Report (ACFR or Annual Report).
+The Trust is distinguished from the City's Retiree Health Care Trust Fund in that it pays for the employee and retiree current benefits.

 The System is the primary purchaser and administrator of health, dental, and other non-retirement/pension benefits for employees and retirees (and their respective eligible dependents) of the City, the San Francisco Unified School District, the San Francisco Community College District, and the San Francisco Superior Court.
-The members covered by the System decreased by 0.5% from 71,359 as of June 30, 2020 to 71,004 as of June 30, 2021, The System is governed by the Health Service Board (HSB) as described in note 1 to the financial statements.
+The members covered by the System decreased by 1.0% from 71,004 as of June 30, 2021 to 70,293 as of June 30, 2022, The System is governed by the Health Service Board (HSB) as described in note 1 to the financial statements.

-Medical benefits during the fiscal years are provided to members of the System through six plan choices:
+Medical benefits during the fiscal years are provided to members of the System through eight plan choices:

-- United Healthcare (UHC) administered self-insured Preferred Provider Organization (PPO) (UHC PPO) - United Healthcare (UHC) fully insured Medicare Advantage Prescription Drug PPO (UHC MAPD) - Kaiser Permanente fully insured Health Maintenance Organization (HMO) - Kaiser Permanente fully insured Senior Advantage, a Medicare Advantage Health Maintenance Organization Plan (HMO) - Blue Shield of California Access+ HMO Plan (flex-funded plan with fully insured, capitated component for professional services provider services, and self-insured components including claims) - Blue Shield of California Trio HMO Plan (flex-funded plan with fully insured capitated component for professional services provider services, and self-insured components including claims).
+- United Healthcare (UHC) administered self-insured Preferred Provider Organization (PPO) (UHC PPO) - United Healthcare (UHC) fully insured Medicare Advantage Prescription Drug PPO (UHC MAPD) - Kaiser Permanente fully insured Health Maintenance Organization (HMO) - Kaiser Permanente fully insured Senior Advantage, a Medicare Advantage Health Maintenance Organization Plan (HMO) - Blue Shield of California Access+ (flex-funded plans with fully insured, capitated components for professional services, provider services, and self-insured components including claims) - Blue Shield of California Trio HMO Plan (flex funded plans with fully insured, capitated components for professional services, provider services, and self-insured components including claims) - Blue Shield of California PPO Accolade Plan (self-insured plan) - Health Net CanopyCare HMO (flex-funded plan with fully insured, capitated component for professional services provider services, and self-insured components including claims)